fhendrikx/solo86/README.md

 ## Software

-Solo/86 is compatible with ELKS (Embedded Linux Kernel Subset).
+Solo/86 boots to the Solo/86 Monitor and is compatible with ELKS (Embedded Linux Kernel Subset).

 Please see [Software](/software/README.md) for more information about the software and ROMs.

+## Who is behind Solo/86?

+Dylan Hall and Ferry Hendrikx developed and built Solo/86.
+It is a homage to our youth, when computers were simpler and every byte mattered.